suchialex/CINS3002-HW06/instructions.md

     ✅ Test validate_first_name
   </summary>

-  - Comment out any code inside main
+  - Comment out the call to employee_operations inside main
-  - call validate_first_name and store in a variable (may have to import the module)
+  - call validate_first_name and store in a variable (may have to import the validations module)
   - print this variable and test code with the test cases provided
 </details>